aca23nhm/com2009_team65_2025/README.md

 This guide assumes ROS2 has been installed via [the University's Guide](https://tom-howard.github.io/com2009/ros/).

+This guide is intended for people running our code on a real-life robot.

 ### Cloning the Repository

 To clone our repository, navigate to `~/ros2_ws/src/` and run: